Blockchain-Learning-Group/dapp-fundamentals/course-content/level-1/prerequisites.md

 - Create an account on Kovan and share your address via the BLG slack channel to receive some free ether!

 __Windows Users ONLY__
-- Require an ssh slient
+- Require an ssh client

 [Download PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 ---
 # 6.0 Project Submission and Accreditation